galaxyproject/training-material/topics/statistics/tutorials/regression_machinelearning/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > Figures 5, 6 and 9 show that the prediction is acceptable and the predicted age lies about close to the true age, but the reults can be improved.
+> > Figures 5, 6 and 9 show that the prediction is acceptable and the predicted age lies about close to the true age, but the reults can be improved by using better algorithms such as ensemble-based regressors.
 > >
 > {: .solution}
 {: .question}